pkoerner/distb/README.md

 ## How to Run

-For both ProB and distb, extract the archive `ProB.tar.gz`.
+For both ProB and distb, extract the archive `ProB.tar.gz` (benchmarked version for Linux).
+For other systems download the [latest nightly build](https://www3.hhu.de/stups/downloads/prob/tcltk/nightly/).

 ### Standard ProB
 ```